PiepsC/piepscave/content/creative/Negen/Negen.md

 In Negen players try to add sequences of die to pre-existing "spirals" currently present on the table.
 A spiral is considered "legal" if it either:
 - it conists of a single die
 - it consists of only legal **sequences**
+- any pair of adjacent dice in the spiral are part of a sequence

 A sequence is a straight (i.e. non-diagonal, non-bent) line of exactly three connected die either in strictly ascended or descending order with a maximum of a single digit difference between each.
 A single sequence consists of two *nodes* and one *edge*.
 The image below illustrates the concept of sequences.
 The arrows point towards the nodes in the sequence.
 The bottom image displays a legal spiral consisting of two individual sequences: 5-4-3 and 3-4-5 (or vice versa, sequences are legal *bidirectionally*).
 The right image has no legal interpretation of sequences, and thus is not a legal spiral.
 In this image we need the die with 2, 4, 5 and the 3 on the bottom right to be considered nodes - but that leaves us with an illegal sequence of 3 connected nodes (5-4-3 in the bottom row are all nodes).
 Alternatively we could try the interpretation of 4 being an edge, but then 2-3-4 would consist of a single node and 2 edges.
 This spiral has earned itself a one way trip to math-jail!